couchbaselabs/try-cb-dotnet/README.md

-# Couchbase Node.js travel-sample Application REST Backend
+# Couchbase .Net travel-sample Application REST Backend

-This is a sample application for getting started with [Couchbase Server] and the Node.js SDK.
+This is a sample application for getting started with [Couchbase Server] and the .Net SDK.
 The application runs a single page web UI for demonstrating SQL for Documents (N1QL), Sub-document requests and Full Text Search (FTS) querying capabilities.
-It uses Couchbase Server together with the [Express] web framework for [Node.js], [Swagger] for API documentation, [Vue] and [Bootstrap].
+It uses Couchbase Server together with the [ASP] web framework for [.Net], [Swagger] for API documentation, [Vue] and [Bootstrap].

 The application is a flight planner that allows the user to search for and select a flight route (including the return flight) based on airports and dates.
 Airport selection is done dynamically using an autocomplete box bound to N1QL queries on the server side.
 After selecting a date, it then searches